changeprasant/Jedis/Home.md

 si.setPassword("foobared");
 shards.add(si);
 ```

-There are two ways of using ShardedJedis.
-Direct connections and by using ShardedJedisPool.
+Then, there are two ways of using ShardedJedis.
+Direct connections or by using ShardedJedisPool.
 For reliable operation, the latter has to be used in a multithreaded environment.

-Direct connection:
+#### 2.a) Direct connection:
 ```java
 ShardedJedis jedis = new ShardedJedis(shards);
 jedis.set("a", "foo");
 jedis.disconnect;
 ```

-Pooled connection:
+#### 2.b) Pooled connection:
 ```java
 ShardedJedisPool pool = new ShardedJedisPool(new Config(), shards);
 ShardedJedis jedis = pool.getResource();